**HASR TOP PICK**

 SCORE: 10 / 10

 This one means something to me because for years the SansAmp PSA-1 was the centerpiece of both my live and studio guitar rig.
 No matter what genre, cab, power amp, guitar or pickups I was using, I could count on the PSA-1 to pull it all together for me.
 The software version is no different.
-Another reason it was especially interesting is because the PSA-1 was one of two amps that made the Abyss studios tone that revolutionized metal forever.
+Another reason it was especially interesting is because the PSA-1 supplied part of what made the Abyss studios tone that revolutionized metal forever.

 The Softamp PSA-1 is so close to the original that I found myself getting very nostalgic and a little giddy while using it because I have always missed that tone and I never thought I would find the software equivalent.